avila209/cmpe142/README.md

 	Step 3: Enter “gcc main.c - o main” into terminal Step 4: Enter “./main” in terminal to run our shell Step 5: Shell is invoked, begin testing.

+Notes:

+	Could not implement parallel commands.
+	Could not implement & and > without whitespace.